6102bitcoin/CoinJoin-Research/CoinJoin_Research/CoinJoin_FAQ.md

 **Coordination Approach 3: No Risk of loss**

-It is clearly preferable if Alice, Bob and Charlie can construct a transaction without having to trust anyone with either their bitcoin or their privacy.
+It is clearly preferable if Alice, Bob and Charlie can coordinate the construction of a transaction without having to trust anyone with either their bitcoin or their privacy.

-This can be achieved by using blinded signatures to construct the transaction in such a way that each participant;
+Private coordination can be achieved by using blinded signatures to construct the transaction in such a way that each participant;
 - Retains full control of their bitcoin at all times
 - Is the sole individual who knows which output belongs to them

 I won't go into the details here (at least not for now) but suffice to say that this **is possible** and much better than Coordination Approach 1 or 2.

+*Note: Though Coordination Approach 3 makes it possible to **coordinate** the CoinJoin without losing any privacy this is just one stage of the process and thus does not guarantee that the whole CoinJoin process is private.
+Put another way, Coordination Approach 3 is required for complete network privacy, but is not sufficient. *

 ## Stage 3 | Post mix